manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 Biodegradable vacuum sealing plastic is available, although I have not tried it myself.
 One example is [Eco Pouch](https://www.thevacuumpouch.co.uk/shop/vacuum-pouches-packaging-bags/biodegradable-vacuum-pouch/eco-pouch-300x300mm-biodegradable-vacuum-pouches/), produced by The Vacuum Pouch Company, based in Bury, UK.
 Thanks to Ryan Woodgate for the suggestion.

  The guidance is that these bags are not suitable for storing liquid, and can be used for up to one year.
 Unfortunately the manufacturers have stated that Eco Pouch is not suitable for most domestic vacuum sealers, and requires a "snorkel" part which is inserted into the bag when vacuum sealing.

-## References

-<a id="hendon2018">Hendon, C. (2018)</a> The Little Black Coffee Cup - Cryogenics & the Benefits of Freezing Green and Roasted Coffee | Interview with Christopher H. Hendon - https://www.thelittleblackcoffeecup.com/journal/cryogenics

-<a id="theengineeringtoolbox2020">The Engineering Toolbox (2020)</a> Vacuum Pressure - Units Converter -  https://www.engineeringtoolbox.com/vacuum-converter-d_460.html

-## Bibliography